Team-1280/electrical-book/content/docs/contributing/_index.md

 ### Editing

-Git (is intended) to make it easy to track and revert changes over time by multiple contributors.
-Rather than making loads of copies of the same content, Git tracks changes in lines of text, which works well for code and this guide.

-So, open up the electrical book in your editor, and you'll see a file structure (I've only highlighted the relevant stuff):
+Open up the electrical book in your editor, and you'll see a file structure (I've only highlighted the relevant stuff):

 ```
 ├── content